ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

       "nixos-test" = nixpkgs.lib.nixosSystem {
         system = "x86_64-linux";

-        # The Nix module system can modularize configurations, improving the maintainability of configurations.
+        # The Nix module system can modularize configuration, improving the maintainability of configuration.
         #
         # Each parameter in the `modules` is a Nix Module, and there is a partial introduction to it in the nixpkgs manual:
         #    <https://nixos.org/manual/nixpkgs/unstable/#module-system-introduction>